The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 (GSR) 3533 specified the carriage of 10 personnel (including driver and gunner), the ability to keep up with the Challenger 1 Main Battle Tank, protection against shell fragments, automatic weapons fire and sufficient firepower to counter enemy MICVs and dismounted infantry.

-The MCV-80 (Mechanised Combat Vehicle for the eighties) was finally selected on the basis of a study that compared the GKN design with the US XM2 vehicle that would go on to become the M2 Bradley Fighting Vehicle.
+The MCV-80 (Mechanised Combat Vehicle for the eighties) was finally selected because of a study that compared the GKN design with the US XM2 vehicle that would go on to become the M2 Bradley Fighting Vehicle.

 A competition for the development phase was announced that would take forward the chosen MICV4A concept.
 Manufacturing contracts would be let separately from development, this was the first time such an arrangement had been proposed.

 GKN Sankey won the development contract in 1977, largely due to the technical prowess of the Sankey chief designer, Ken Lofts.
-It was an important win for GKN as the prevailing thinking was that the winner of the development contract would be in pole position for the separate manufacturing contract as well, at that time thought to be for in excess of 1,000 vehicles.
+It was an important win for GKN as the prevailing thinking was that the winner of the development contract would be in pole position for the separate manufacturing contract as well, at that time thought to be for exceeding 1,000 vehicles.

 GKN MCV-80 Model